 Criminal defense lawyers draw upon several legal strategies to help clients challenge first-degree robbery charges.
 Some of these include showing that:

-- the defendant was arrested because of mistaken identity,
+- you were arrested because of mistaken identity,

 - there was no underlying robbery, and/or